2i2c-org/docs/admin/community/events.md

       - Multiprocessing / CPU intensive work

 2. **Run through the workshop material on the hub, and make sure it works for the one user.**
-   Try to do this at a specific time when other users aren't on the hub, so we can more easily isolate what the effects of the test run is for metrics that are harder to isolate (such as disk throughput).
+   Try to do this at a specific time when other users aren't on the hub, so we can isolate the effects of the test run in order for us to performance tune your hub.

 3. **Communicate to 2i2c support the following information:**